Short-term Missions Short-term Missions Short-term Missions

 Port Vila is the capital of Vanuatu in South Pacific Ocean.
 The total population is about 290,000 (2019).
 There are no statistics on the number of Chinese population in Vila.
 (In 2016, there were around 2,000 non-islanders, and the Chinese were only a minority, mainly from Fuzhou and other provinces).

 Because of the good political relationship between Vanuatu and Chinese Government, lots of teenagers from China are attracted to study here.
 Many are accompanied by their parents.
-CCMA seizes the gospel opportunities and started to run teenagers & children summer camp with short-term mission team from 2019.
+CCMA seizes the gospel opportunities and started to run teenagers & children summer camps with short-term mission team from 2019.
 It’s well-received by the Chinese there and had fruitful results.